High-Performance Synchronization for Shared-Memory Parallel Programs

 - Arrvindh Shriraman (Advised by Sandhya Dwarkadas; now at Simon Fraser University)

-- Luke Dalessandro (Now at Indiana University)
+- Luke D'Alessandro (Now at the University of Washington)

-- Li Lu (Now at Hortonworks)
+- Li Lu (Now at XunjingTechnology)

 - Lingxiang Xiang (Now at Intel Santa Clara)

-- Bijun He (Now at Google Boston)
+- Bijun He (Now at Google)

 - Athul Acharya